 Influenza vaccination of healthcare personnel (HCP)

-Healthcare personnel are at high risk for influenza exposure and illness, and may be a source of influenza virus transmission in healthcare settings.
+Healthcare personnel are at high risk for influenza exposure and illness and may be a source of influenza virus transmission in healthcare settings.
 Annual influenza vaccination is the best method of preventing influenza and potentially serious complications.
-The current Healthy People 2020 goal for influenza vaccination among healthcare personnel is 90%.
-Visit Influenza Vaccination Information for Health Care Workers for more information on the benefits of vaccination and statistics by health care profession.
-The 2006 MMWR focused on Influenza Vaccination of Health-Care Personnel, and the Recommendations of the HICPAC and ACIP cover influenza vaccination of healthcare professionals.
-You may also review the Influenza Vaccination Coverage Among Health Care Personnel during the 2018-19 influenza season.
+The Healthy People 2020 goal for influenza vaccination among healthcare personnel is 90%.
+You may also review the Influenza Vaccination Coverage Among Health Care Personnel during the 2021-22 influenza season (PDF).

 As a condition of licensure, MDPH regulations require health care facilities, including hospitals, ambulatory surgical centers, dialysis centers, clinics, nursing homes, rest homes, and adult day health programs to offer free-of-charge, annual influenza vaccine to all personnel (full and part-time employees, contracted employees, volunteers, house staff, and students), and document receipt of influenza vaccine administered and declination of immunization.
 Licensed facilities are also required to report information to MDPH documenting compliance with the vaccination requirement.
-You may find more information in this circular letter.
+MDPH has a website with hospital circular letters related to season influenza vaccination requirements for health care personnel.
 Read the MDPH flu vaccination report for healthcare personnel.